Zak Covalcik, vegan track cyclist

-In 2012 he was the Omnoium National Champion, Team Pursuit Champion and National Track Calendar Endurance Champion.
-In 2013 he retained his title of National Track Clendar Endurance Champion and in 2014 he took another title as Team Pursuit National Champion.
+In 2012 he was the Omnium National Champion, Team Pursuit Champion and National Track Calendar Endurance Champion.
+In 2013 he retained his title of National Track Calendar Endurance Champion and in 2014 he took another title as Team Pursuit National Champion.

 Four-time National Champion